 17. Amazon’s Consistent Witty Response

-The eCommerce giant, Amazon, did a great job by using a consistent approach with its social media ad campaigns.
+The eCommerce giant, Amazon, did a great job using a consistent approach with its social media ad campaigns.
 Instead of being all-too-boring and professional with their response, they use humor to lighten up one’s mood.
-This is effective, most especially if you want your brand to be more relatable.
+This is effective, especially if you want your brand to be more relatable.

 18. HBO’s Free Subscription